 Many Democratic lawmakers have been reticent to express support for the BDS campaign.
 Indeed, when Rubio first introduced the law, they avoided addressing the proposal because they realized that it would force them to commit to a public stance on the issue.
 The bill is currently stalled, but as Rubio stated, the proposal will eventually be up for another vote.

 When the bill returns to the floor, there will likely be another spirited debate over whether or not the legislation is a violation of the First Amendment.
-Either way, the nation has not heard the last of this clash over anti-BDS legislation, and the heated debate over the Israeli-Palestinian conflict is no closer to finding a solution.We value your comments!
-Please weigh in on our comment section below.
+Either way, the nation has not heard the last of this clash over anti-BDS legislation, and the heated debate over the Israeli-Palestinian conflict is no closer to finding a solution.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com